StudioLE/Gideon/README.md

 ## Contributing

-I'm always on the look out for collaborators so feel free to suggest new features, get in touch or just fork at will.
+I'm always on the look out for collaborators so feel free to suggest new features, log an issue or just fork at will.